MufakirAnsari/Twitter-Sentiment-Analysis/README.md

 # Twitter Sentiment Analysis: Practice Problem
 ## Problem Statement

-The objective of this project is to detect hate speech in tweets.
-Specifically, we classify tweets as either containing hate speech (racist or sexist sentiment) or not.
+The objective of this task is to detect hate speech in tweets.
+For simplicity, a tweet is considered to contain hate speech if it has racist or sexist sentiment associated with it.
+The task is to classify tweets into two categories: those that are racist or sexist and those that are not.

-Formally, given a training sample of tweets and labels:
+Formally, given a training dataset of tweets and their corresponding labels:
-- Label `1` denotes the tweet is racist/sexist.
+- Label `1` indicates the tweet is racist or sexist.
-- Label `0` denotes the tweet is not racist/sexist.
+- Label `0` indicates the tweet is not racist or sexist.

-Your task is to predict the labels on the test dataset.
+The goal is to build a model that can accurately predict the labels for a test dataset of unlabeled tweets.

-You can access the problem statement and the data [here](https://datahack.analyticsvidhya.com/contest/practice-problem-twitter-sentiment-analysis/).
+This is an imbalanced classification problem, as the majority of tweets in the training data are non-hateful, with only a small percentage containing hate speech.
+Therefore, models need to account for this imbalance while being evaluated based on metrics like F1-score to ensure they perform well on the minority class (hate speech).
 ## Table of Contents

 - [Data Exploration](#data-exploration)